-In today’s supply chain, the printer is arguably the final key element in the validation process – and with regulatory complexity increasing – not to mention industry-wide moves towards just-in-time production processes, no organisation can afford to omit this final stage of compliance.
+In today’s supply chain, the printer is arguably the final key element in the validation process – and with regulatory complexity increasing – not to mention industry-wide moves towards just-in-time production processes, no organization can afford to omit this final stage of compliance.

 Good Manufacturing Practice (GMP) Validation is an essential element of quality assurance underpinning the safety of pharmaceutical and biotech products and processes as set out, initially, by the US FDA and now widely adopted by regulatory bodies globally such as Europe’s EMA and the UK’s MHRA.
-Increasingly, other international regulators have followed suit, including Australia’s TGA and India’s Schedule M. New regulatory requirements around pharmaceutical serialisation came into force in Russia (1st July 2020) and are due soon in Brazil and Indonesia (2021) and China (2022) that will further impact the pharmaceutical supply chain.
+Increasingly, other international regulators have followed suit, including Australia’s TGA and India’s Schedule M. New regulatory requirements around pharmaceutical serialization came into force in Russia (1st July 2020) and are due soon in Brazil and Indonesia (2021) and China (2022) that will further impact the pharmaceutical supply chain.

 The risk of non-compliance is significant, albeit difficult to measure.
 From the potential regulatory fines and loss of brand reputation, to the temporarily forced shutdown of a full production line and the cost of remediating the situation, not having validated systems and processes in place could adversely impact any business.